Multifamily Affordable Housing Decarbonization Toolkit

 Decarbonizing existing affordable housing is currently a fragmented and inaccessible process within a complex landscape of available incentives and program resources necessary to successfully fund and implement upgrades.
 For owners, property managers, contractors, and developers seeking clear guidance on how to navigate these complexities, adequate support remains insufficient.
 The ever-evolving nature of these programs compounds the difficulty, as stakeholders struggle to stay up to date on the latest opportunities and resources.
 The absence of supplementary education and centralized technical support only further complicate the matter, requiring owners and their teams to take on additional administrative responsibilities or seek external consultants or engineers to determine program eligibility.
 To reduce these challenges, workshop participants identified the following solutions:

-• streamlining the application process by creating one application that will collect all information needed for various incentive applications
+• streamlining the application process by creating one form that collects all information needed for various incentive applications.

 Effective Policy and Program Design